smartive/stencil-nextjs-example/README.md

    To get a reproduction of the current behavior, skip this step and proceed to the next one.

-   Launching the app will fail with `TypeError: this.attachShadow is not a function` which is caused because `window` is undefined server-side, which is excepted, that's why we shimed `globalThis` with all needed functions.
+   Launching the app will fail with `TypeError: this.attachShadow is not a function` which is caused because `window` is undefined server-side, which is expected, that's why we shimed `globalThis` with all needed functions.
 But Stencil.js does not fallback to `globalThis` instead it uses an empty object `{}`.
 So let's patch ([#4917](https://github.com/ionic-team/stencil/pull/4917)) this by executing the following command

    `git apply --ignore-whitespace patches/@stencil+core+4.4.1+001+use-global-this-as-window-fallback.patch`